Mrcoole7890/Pathfinder/featurelist.md

 - have a function to insert a goal loaction there can only be one goal

-- have a mapping function to convert values to their representations
+- have a mapping function to convert values to their representations **DONE**